 Alternative Thanksgiving is an open alternative event to the Thanksgiving national holiday.
-This event gives Native American/ Indigenous students an opportunity to create and nurture their home traditions at Ohio State.
-This event also offers friends and allies a chance to learn about the resilient history and culture of Indigenous communities.
+This event gives Native American/ Indigenous students an opportunity to create/nurture their Ohio State community as they would if they were at home within their tribal communities whether in an urban, reservation or traditional lands space.
+This is an event where friends and allies will learn about history and traditions of Native American/Indigenous peoples at the time of contact and differing viewpoints.
 Traditional Indigenous foods will be served.
 To assure enough food, this is an RSVP event.
-For more information, visit mcc.osu.edu.
+Please contact Melissa Jacob, jacob.197@osu.edu.